Skip Navigation

 MCHbest Logo

 Strategy.
-Policy and System Level Changes (Pregnancy)
+Policy and System Level Changes.
+(Pregnancy)

 Approach.
-Adopt housing stability policies to improve health outcomes for women and children across the life span
+Adopt housing stability policies to improve health outcomes for women and children across the lifespan.

 Return to main MCHbest page >>

 Overview.
 Policies and systems-level changes can have a significant impact on pregnant women, especially those experiencing homelessness.
-By implementing policies and systems-level changes that prioritize pregnant women experiencing homelessness, communities can work towards creating a more supportive and equitable environment for maternal health and well-being.
+By implementing policies and systems-level changes that prioritize pregnant women experiencing homelessness, communities can work towards creating a more supportive environment for maternal health and well-being.
 [1,2,3]

 Access the peer-reviewed evidence through the MCH Digital Library or related evidence source.
-(Read more about understanding evidence ratings).

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):